devsurajrai/Practice_Questions/isYourBirthdayLucky/CLI_App/Readme.md

 ### ii) User Lucky Number

-User has sto put in the lucky number here.
+User has to put in the lucky number here.

 ## How the program works(Logic)?